texstudio-org/texstudio/utilities/manual/source/configuration.md

 lower case is allowed, but the comma is important).
 If a shortcut should be set to default value or removed completely, the items \"\<default\>\" or \"\<none\>\" at the top of the list can be selected respectively.

+Additional some function of the `ESC` key can be set.
+It can close the log-view, the embedded pdf viewer or leave the fullscreen mode.

+Show Shortcuts in Tooltips
+:  Show shortcuts in tooltips on toolbar actions or not.

 ![Configure Shortcuts](images/configure_shortcuts.png)